-Which children need a Personal Learning Plan?
+Which children need a Personalised Provision Plan?

-All children on our school SEND List (K and E code) who require support that is additional to and different from what is ordinarily available through QFT, must have a Personal Learning Plan.
-PLPs document our 'Graduated Response' to support children with SEND, and will encompass our 'assess, plan, do, review' (APDR) cycle.
-They should consider advice from any and all professionals involved with the pupil, and reflect any targets set in professional advice reports or EHCPS.
+All children on our school SEND List (K and E code) who require support that is additional to and different from what is ordinarily available through QFT, must have a Personalised Provision Plan.
+Personalised Provision Plans document our 'Graduated Response' to support children with SEND, and will encompass our 'assess, plan, do, review' (APDR) cycle.
+They should consider advice from any and all professionals involved with the pupil, and reflect any recommendations set out in professional advice, reports, or EHCPS.